check-spelling-sandbox/conan-center-index/docs/adding_packages/README.md

 6. [Test Package](test_packages.md)

 The one place you are certain to find a lot of information is <https://docs.conan.io>, this has the documentation for everything in Conan.
-There are helpful tutorials for cross-build, detailed explication for profiles and settings and much much more!
+There are helpful tutorials for cross-build, detailed explication for profiles and settings and much, much more!

 ## :three: Submitting a Package